Dysplasia in the stomach (gastric dysplasia)

 What causes dysplasia in the stomach?

-Causes of dysplasia in the stomach include long-standing Helicobacter pylori, infection, tobacco smoking, alcohol abuse, and Epstein-Barr (EBV) infection.
-Genetic alterations involving the genes CDH1 and APC also increase the risk of developing dysplasia in the stomach.
+Causes of stomach dysplasia include long-standing Helicobacter pylori infection, tobacco smoking, alcohol abuse, and Epstein-Barr (EBV) infection.
+Genetic alterations involving the genes CDH1 and APC also increase the risk of developing dysplasia.

 What are the symptoms of dysplasia in the stomach?